 The "República Dominicana" comes in at about 50,000 square kilometers.
 Of the 10 million inhabitants, 3 million live in the capital, Santo Domingo, which is the most populous city in the West Indies.

 The Dominican Republic lies between the Atlantic and the Caribbean, the east of the island of Hispaniola.
 The state of Haiti is in the western part of the island.

 Exciting destinations can be found along the length of the coast.
-However, almost 80 percent of all tourists end up in Punta Cana in the extreme west of the island.
+However, almost 80 percent of all tourists end up in Punta Cana at the easternmost tip of the island.
 This is not surprising given the high number of dreamy beaches and luxurious hotels.
 But take a chance to explore other areas, listed below: